 This section was not utilized during the final stages of this project.
 It was used (along with the GEMReadout_tb) during the initial stages to provide debugging methods for the basic functionality of the I/Os on the V1495.
-It structure is simply as shown in UML Diagram 1-4 below.
+It structure is simply as shown in UML Diagram 2-4 on page 26.